acme-networks/acme-public-docs/faq/faq_en.md

   - **North Korea**: VPN use is completely prohibited.
 - **Corporate use**: Most countries allow businesses to use VPNs for security purposes.
 - **User responsibilities**:
-  - Please understand and comply with relevant laws and regulations of your country or region before using;
+  - Users shall understand and comply with relevant laws and regulations of their jurisdiction before using the service;
   - Even if VPNs are legal, illegal activities conducted through VPNs remain illegal;
   - Users shall bear full legal liability for their own actions.